What is a nursing record?

 What should go into a patient's nursing record?

-If you are in any doubt about what to write down, it may be useful to ask yourself the following: “If I was unable to give a verbal handover to the next nursing team, or the next shift, what would they need to know in order to continue to care for my patients?”
+If you are in doubt about what to write, it may be useful to ask yourself the following: “If I was unable to give a verbal handover to the next nursing team, or the next shift, what would they need to know in order to continue to care for my patients?”
 You want to ensure that the patient's care is not affected by the changeover of nursing staff.

 How to keep good nursing records